paradox56/CarND-Advanced-Lane-Lines/advanced_lane_lines_detection_writeup.md

 ---

 ### Discussion
 My approach to this project yields a really nice result for the project video.
+However, it fails to detect lane lines correctly in the challenged videos, where roads are curved greatly.
+I believe the reason for my algorithm to fail in those situation is because of the fixed masking vertices, i.e., I do not change the region of interest as the road situation changes.
+For future improvements, I think the mask vertices should change based on the calculated lane line curvature.
+In addition, having a second camera could also help since we could do feature matching in that case to detect lane lines more accurately.